ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ```

 ## timeSeriesGroupSum(uid, timestamp, value) {#agg_function-timeseriesgroupsum}
-timeSeriesGroupSum can aggregate different time series that sample timestamp not alignment.
+`timeSeriesGroupSum` can aggregate different time series that sample timestamp not alignment.
 It will use linear interpolation between two sample timestamp and then sum time-series together.

-`uid` is the time series unique id, UInt64.
+- `uid` is the time series unique id, `UInt64`.
-`timestamp` is Int64 type in order to support millisecond or microsecond.
+- `timestamp` is Int64 type in order to support millisecond or microsecond.
-`value` is the metric.
+- `value` is the metric.

+The function returns array of tuples with `(timestamp, aggregated_value)` pairs.

-Before use this function, timestamp should be in ascend order
+Before use this function, `timestamp` should be in ascend order

 Example:
 ```